 Onboarding is your customers first experience with your bank and will set the tone for their interactions with your services.

-Whether your bank is digital only or has branches around the world, this is always a critical feature to improve and innovate.
-Customer loyalty and satisfaction is especially important in the banking industry because customer retention is key.
+Whether your bank is digital only or has branches around the world, customer onboarding in banking especially is a critical feature to improve and innovate.
+Why is customer onboarding so important in baking?
+For one, early drop off in onboarding is one of the largest problems faced by banks.
+Customer loyalty and satisfaction is important in the banking industry because customer retention is key.
 Very few people are likely to change their banks.
 Making it both important to not lose them during the first step and also providing an opportunity for more modern banks with refined onboarding to get new customers.

 Customers leave banks for a bunch of reasons, and most of them boil down to frustration.
 Long wait times, clunky apps, and outdated processes can drive even the most patient customers away.
 Hidden fees and confusing terms make customers feel cheated, while poor customer service leaves them feeling unheard.
 Add in a lack of personalization or modern digital options, and people start shopping around for a bank that’s doing something new.
 In short, if a bank isn’t keeping up with the times or treating customers right, they’re likely to see people heading for the exit.
 A smooth onboarding experience can make sure you both get your customers and keep them.

 Additionally, customer onboarding fulfills many practical needs for both you and your customer.
-It collects crucial information for improving services, enhances customer engagement with your services, streamlines customer service workflows, and ensures you are complying with legal regulations.
+It collects crucial information for improving services, enhances customer engagement with your services

 What does onboarding mean in banking specifically?
 At first glance, it seems obvious: it’s just the process every new client goes through to set up their account.
 In general, the customer onboarding process in banking starts with: